tomo-ludens/unity-singleton-behaviour/README.md

 If a singleton class has a static constructor, it may execute before `PlaySessionId` is initialized.
 This can rarely cause unexpected behavior.

 ### Thread Safety
 All singleton operations must be called from the main thread.
-Access from background threads returns null/false.
+Access from background threads throws `UnityException` (because `Application.isPlaying` is a main-thread-only API).

 ### Scene Loading Order
 If multiple scenes contain the same singleton type, the destruction order depends on Unity's scene loading sequence.